 The Anthurium Papillilaminum plant is mainly grown for its significant velvety foliage.

 The leaves grow to about 35 inches (90 cm) when fully mature with white veins.
 In the right surroundings, the Anthurium Papillilaminum grows to 47 inches (120 cm).

 Anthurium Papillilaminum actively grows in USDA hardiness zones 11 to 12.
 Overall, it is a slow-grower that increases in height every few months.

 The Anthurium Papillilaminum plant is prone to several plant pests, including spider mites, mealybugs, and aphids.

 When infected by spider mites, the plant forms yellow halos and drops leaves.

 With mealybugs, curling, drooping of foliage, and wilting occur.
-These waxy bugs wrap themselves around the undersides and leave cotton-like substances all over the plant.
+These waxy bugs wrap around the undersides, leaving cotton-like substances all over the plant.

 Aphids are tiny black or gray bugs that cover the entire leaf.
 Hence, aphids can become a grower’s nightmare as the bugs spread within days.

 However, they can be handpicked so you can still control their numbers before significant damage occurs.